 The project was tasked to a qualified Engineering consultant for initial evaluation of right-of-way needs, geotechnical investigation and preliminary design.
-That consultant has completed their work with the tentative corridor alignment identified.
-A task order to complete identification of right-of-way needs and design has been completed by a qualified consultant, and funding has been approved.
-Survey and engineering is underway.
+That consultant completed their work with the tentative corridor alignment identified.
+A task order to complete identification of right-of-way needs and full design has been completed by a qualified consultant, funding approved, and the consultant is approximately 30% complete.

+\$400,000

-\$400,000 Surtax Revenues \$0 Grant Revenues \$39,000 Other Revenues \$439,000 Total Revenues
+\$0 Grant Revenues

+\$39,000

+\$439,000

+Total Revenues